Beyond tribe: solution to Eradication of tribalism and prevention of PEV(post election violence) (2013 version)

-I can’t put it any clearer than Einstein did: “The challenges we face today can’t be solved at the same level of consciousness we were at when we created them”.
-At the same time he defined insanity as “doing the same thing and hoping for different results”.
-We need to change our system of “democracy”, otherwise we’ll go on perpetuating tribalism/ and negative ethnicity.
-Singing the national anthem won’t help, and neither will exhorting tribalists to end tribalism.
-I’m still not convinced as to how old tribalists will ever grow up to be non tribal, or tribalist professors get educated to stop being tribalists.
-Maybe our salvation lies in the children we are busy telling how Kikuyus,luos,kalenjins,kambas are evil in the name of “exercising our Democratic right to elect a president…”
+Singing the national anthem won’t help national integration, and neither will exhorting tribalists to end tribalism work.
+I’m still not convinced as to how old people will ever grow up to be non tribal, or professors get educated enough to stop being tribalists.
+Maybe our salvation lies in the children we are busy telling how Kikuyus,luos,kalenjins,kambas are evil in the name of democratically electing a president…

 However, there are two basic tenets upon which democracy hinges, viz:

 1) That all the members of the society (citizens) have equal access to power.